WSU-4110/LearningManagementSystem/README.md

 <h1 align="center">Learning Management System</h1>

   <p align="center">
-    A web-app that is designed to facilitate the administration, delivery, tracking, and management of educational content and resources
+    A fullstack web-app that is designed to facilitate the administration, delivery, tracking, and management of educational content and resources
     <br />
     <a href="https://github.com/WSU-4110/LearningManagementSystem"><strong>Check out the docs »</strong></a>
     <br />